-A Mediterranean cruise offer an alluring combination of travel to some of Europe’s most romantic and culturally rich cities, with a diverse range of cruise ships and itineraries.
-Mediterranean cruises are ideal for cruise beginners, with shorter cruises of seven days offering a whistle stop tour of historic destinations such as Venice, Rome, Barcelona and islands such as Sardinia and Sicily.
+A Mediterranean cruise offers an alluring combination of travel to some of Europe’s most romantic and culturally rich cities, with a diverse range of cruise ships and itineraries.
+Mediterranean cruises are ideal for cruise beginners, with shorter cruises of seven days offering a whistle-stop tour of historic destinations such as Venice, Rome, Barcelona and islands such as Sardinia and Sicily.

 Mediterranean cruise 2019

 Once you’ve decided on a Mediterranean cruise for 2019, your next decision is whether to cruise the Western Mediterranean or the Eastern Mediterranean.
 We’ve pulled together insider cruising tips on how to choose the best cruise location, so you can get ahead for booking a Mediterranean cruise 2019.

 Western Mediterranean cruises – how to choose

 Cruise itineraries that take in the Western Mediterranean are incredibly popular – meaning you have lots of choices when it comes to the cruise line, ship and itinerary.
 You’ll find cruises that visit of the major Mediterranean ports and attractions as well as smaller, less-known destinations.
 There’s a dizzying array of cities to visit, such as Rome, Seville, Nice, Florence, Venice and Barcelona, as well as smaller European islands such as Sicily and Sardinia.

 With so many cruises on offer, prices are competitive and you may be able to bag a bargain.
 It’s little wonder a Western Mediterranean cruise is the most popular for Brits – though river cruising in Europe is witnessing a surge in popularity.

 Read our guide to river cruises Europe to discover luxury and cheap river cruises in Europe with itineraries to help you choose the best river cruise for you.